LIFETIME DEAL — LIMITED TIME

 Key Takeaways

-• Polish your manuscript fully; fix errors and get feedback from beta readers.
+• Polish your manuscript fully—fix typos, tighten scenes, and get feedback from beta readers (not just friends who “like it”).

-• Research agents in your genre using resources like AgentQuery and Manuscript Wish List.
+• Research agents in your genre using tools like AgentQuery and Manuscript Wish List (MSWL).

-• Submit personalized queries following each agent’s specific guidelines.
+• Submit personalized queries that follow each agent’s exact guidelines (word count, format, attachments, etc.).

 1734648862